phibronotchi-beep/David-Sproule-s-Inventions/INVENTORSHIP_DECLARATION.md

 ## Subject Matter Covered (Informal Scope)

-The following concept areas, as represented in this repository and related private work, are believed to originate from the inventor’s own research and design efforts:
+The following concept areas, as represented in this repository and related private work, are believed to originate from the inventor's own research and design efforts:

-- Phyllotactic neural meshing (PNM) concepts.
+- Phyllotactic neural meshing (PNM / Phyllux Mesh) concepts.
-- Golden-angle fractal antenna array (GAFAA / PhiWave) concepts.
+- Golden-angle fractal antenna array (GAFAA / Phyllux Wave) concepts.
-- Geometric keying ideas related to PhiKey.
+- Geometric keying ideas related to Phyllux Vault.
-- Integrated biomimetic system concepts (IBS / PhiNexus).
+- Integrated biomimetic system concepts (Phyllux Core).
 - Associated frameworks and naming conventions under the Phyllux umbrella.

 This is a **self-report by the inventor** and may not reflect the full legal picture.
 Questions of inventorship for any eventual patent filings must be determined under applicable law, potentially including contributions from collaborators or co-inventors in the future.